SQL Injections

 bWAPP is a free, open-source and intentionally unreliable web application, or a web buggy program.
 It helps security enthusiasts, designers and students discover Web bugs and stop them from doing so. bWAPP plans for positive penetration tests and cyber ethics initiatives.

-If you wish to run it on your PC, download it from the bWAPP website, or run a docker container.
+Download it from the bWAPP website, or run a docker container (we advise this approach)

 docker run -d -p 80:80 raesene/bwapp